 10 of 10

 Someone once took a look at these eggshell gardens and said, "oh, that's very Martha Stewart-y.
 I couldn't possibly do that."
-I responded that I make them with my kids and we all have a great time and they come out looking great.
+That is hardly the case.

-The hardest part of planting an eggshell, is if you are using seedlings,... is stuffing them into the eggshells.
-Poking holes in the bottom isn't that hard and in the step by step instructions there are some suggestions on how to make it easier.
+The hardest part of planting an eggshell, is if you are using seedlings, is stuffing them into the eggshells.
+Poking holes in the bottom isn't that... hard, and there are ways to make it easier.